ryanatkn/react-typescript-closing-the-loop/README.md

 only possible with a partially or fully closed loop.
-To try these things yourself, clone this repo, fire up your favorite editor with TypeScript integration (vscode is pictured, Atom is great too), and start moving fast without breaking things!
+To try these things yourself, clone this repo, fire up your favorite editor with TypeScript integration (VSCode is pictured, Atom is great too), and start moving fast without breaking things!

 ### Comprehensive error checking